Positly Knowledge Base

 • IP address

-• A Positly ID or user ID from our microtasking or panel platforms (these are anonymous)
+• A Positly ID or user ID from our Microtaskers or Panel Platforms (these are anonymous)

-Please note that Positly’s definition of PII is more narrow than many countries’ and states’ specific policies.
-For example, GDPR regulations include IP addresses as PII.
+Please note that Positly’s definition of PII is narrower than that of some countries’ and states’ specific policies.
+For example, GDPR includes IP addresses as PII.

-This is also not an exhaustive list.
-If you are unsure whether Positly considers something to be PII, please write us at hi@positly.com.
+Remember, this is not an exhaustive list.
+If you are unsure whether Positly considers something to be PII, we are here to help.
+Please write us at hi@positly.com.

 Positly’s PII Guidelines in Detail